Date

 Support thinking and pattern recognition

-Use tools and approaches to help students to recognise patterns, critical features, big ideas and relationships.
+Use tools and approaches to help learners to recognise patterns, critical features, big ideas and relationships.

 • Use visuals — graphics, photos, cartoons, pictures — to support text and talk when explaining anything.

-• Use mind maps, flowcharts, and outlines to help students unpack big ideas and relationships.
+• Use mind maps, flowcharts, and outlines to help learners unpack big ideas and relationships.

 • Use mindmaps to brainstorm ideas.